Results¶

 Summary of Channels¶

-The results can be decomposed into two main channels through which judicial mandates increase procurement costs:
+The results can be decomposed into three main channels through which judicial mandates increase procurement costs:

 -